Global Site Navigation (use tab and down arrow)

 • Public relations professional

-A bachelor in Biology allows you to work in a lab, the outdoors, in sales, marketing, writing and more!
-Here are just some examples:
+A bachelor in biology allows you to work in a lab, the outdoors, in sales, marketing, writing and more.
+For example:

 • Hospitals or veterinary clinics